-The T&I Postgraduate Programme is a two year course of study, balanced between professional and academic trainings.
-The Programme consists of a common first year, followed by another year of study leading to the MA.
-In the stage 2, students are able to follow one of four pathways: the more professionally- oriented MA in Interpreting (4042), MA in Translating and Interpreting (4040); or the more academically oriented MA in Translation Studies (4059).
-The choice of pathway depends on the students' own interest, and on the recommendations of the Board of Examiners after reviewing students' performances in the first year.
+The MA in Translating and Interpreting is a two-year course of postgraduate study, balanced between professional and academic training.
+The study programme consists of a common first year, followed by another year of study leading to the MA.
+In Stage 2, students are able to follow one of four pathways: the more professionally-oriented MA in Interpreting (4042), MA in Translating and Interpreting (4040) and MA in Translating (4041), or the more academically oriented MA in Translation Studies (4059).
+The choice of pathway depends on the students' own interest, and on the recommendations of the Board of Examiners after reviewing students' performance in the first year.